Medieval Appetites: food plants in multicultural Iberia (500-1100 CE)

 - Preparation and consumption

-- Disentangle what range of plants were used in Medieval Iberia (6th-11th CE)
+- What range of plants were used in Medieval Iberia (6th-11th CE)

-- Identify where new species came from and when they were introduced
+- Where new species came from and when they were introduced

-- Determine who brought them and how people engaged with them through different practices
+- How people engaged with them through different practices

 The project sets a new holistic agenda for understanding the impact of the new political, economic, and social system on agriculture, eating habits, and culinary practices of Iberian medieval communities.

-This project aims at providing a step-change in the way agriculture, plant production, preparation, and consumption have been studied in Medieval Iberia.
-It represents a golden opportunity to fill the voids of texts, looking for clues in the archaeobotanical record; an occasion to approach, with a suite of scientific and innovative methods, the unspoken information contained in these silences.
+This project aims to provide a step-change in the way agriculture, plant production, preparation, and consumption have been studied in Medieval Iberia.
+It represents a golden opportunity to fill the voids of texts, looking for clues in the archaeobotanical record.
+It is an occasion to approach, with a suite of scientific and innovative methods, the unspoken information contained in these silences.

 Financiële details & Tijdlijn